-Year 10 Parent Information Evening 2021 Form Tutor Presentation
+Year 10 Parent Information Evening September 2023

+Form Tutor Presentation

-Key Information
+Key Reminders

 - The Form Tutor is your first port of call.
-You can contact me via email. - Attendance and punctuality are very closely linked to academic success and achievement. - A reminder: - a.
-Punctuality All students should be in school by 8.20am and be prompt for registration at 8.25am - b.
+You can contact me via email. - Attendance and punctuality are very closely linked to academic success and achievement. - a.
+Punctuality All students should be in school by 8.20am and be prompt for registration at 8.25am.
+It is our legal requirement to take the register at 8.27am. - b.
 A minimum of 97% attendance is expected. - c.
 Absence during school time cannot be authorised unless there are very exceptional circumstances. - d.
 Requests for authorised absence must be made in writing in advance to the Head Teacher.

-Key Information

-e.
-If your child has to leave school for a hospital, doctor or dental appointment, please send an email to the school giving 24 hours notice.
-We are unable to let a student in Years 7 - 11 leave school without prior knowledge as it is a safeguarding issue.

-Please advise in your email whether your child is being collected by a parent or carer.
-If you are not collecting your child, please give your permission for them to leave school on their own in the email.

-f.
-Please do not send your children into school if they are genuinely unwell.
-More important that they recuperate at home.
+- If your child has to leave school for a hospital, doctor or dental appointment, please fill in the absence form (which can be found on the website) and send to attendance@wallingtongirls.org.uk, giving 48 hours notice.
+We are unable to let a student in Years 7 11 leave school without prior knowledge as it is a safeguarding issue.
+Whilst not mandatory, cc.ing your daughter's Form Tutor &/or Head of Year keeps them in the loop. - Please advise in your email whether your child is being collected by a parent or carer.
+If you are not collecting your child, please give your permission for them to leave school on their own in the email. - Please do not send your children into school if they are genuinely unwell.
+It is more important that they recuperate at home.
 They will not be expected to work at home while they are unwell.
-If they are well enough to work at home, they should be in school!

-g.
-No student in Years 7 - 11 may go out of school during the lunch break.
+If they are well enough to work at home, they should be in school! - No student in Years 7 11 may go out of school during the lunch break. - Being on time to lessons is crucial.
+Lateness to lessons now incurs at 30 minute detention.

-h.
-The Punctuality Policy changed a year ago.
-Details are in the Attendance Policy on the school website i.
-Being on time to lessons is crucial